mics-jusuE404/Code_Cellar/README.md

 # Bash_Bioinformatics

-Collection of bash scripts for NGS things.
+Collection of bash/R scripts for NGS things.